 The same can be said about the friendship boats that travel World Showcase Lagoon at Epcot and to the nearby hotels.
 These have a little extra space at the back of the boat for strollers, wheelchairs and ECV’s.

-However, there are other boats that are not so easy.
+However, there are other forms of transportation that are not so easy.
 For example take the boats that travel between Grand Floridian, Polynesian, and the Magic Kingdom.
 These smaller water taxis cannot accommodate vehicles like ECV’s, the wheelchairs, and the strollers, so you’ll have to fold up the stroller in this situation.

 While staying at these hotels, it may be easier to just jump on the monorail instead of a boat to the Magic Kingdom.
 Another situation will you’ll have to fold up strollers is on the buses and the parking trams, this becomes something to consider when staying at a value and moderate hotel.

 I often debate if it is easier to just fold the stroller into my car or to take the bus, and on days I traveled to Magic Kingdom in my own car I even considered paying the extra cash on preferred parking.
 Just because I know that at the end of a long day at Magic Kingdom my daughter will definitely fall asleep in the stroller.
 I find it easier to just walk back to the car from the monorail station skipping the tram all together.
-Yes!
-Minnie Vans do come equipped with car seats which opens up a whole separate set of options to choose from.
 For more tips on strollers head over to my article on tips for renting strollers at Disney World.

 4. Baby Centers